tomaszsztajkowski/Sudoku/README.md

 1 to 9 - insert a number into the tile

-0 - delete a number from the tile
+0 - delete the number in the tile

 q, w, e - load in a new random easy, medium or hard board